-The Routeburn and Dart River catchments contain some of the best remaining forests and birdlife in New Zealand but even so, they are just a shadow of what it once was like.
+The Routeburn and Dart River catchments contain some of the best remaining forests and wildlife in Aotearoa New Zealand but even so, they are just a shadow of what it once was like.
 And they are far from safe.

 Numerous species became extinct, like the bush wren, piopio and huia.
 Others still hang on by a thread.
 Mohua now occupy less than 3% of their former range and today the Routeburn - Dart forests are home to a quarter of the world’s remaining population.